 Project Blueprint addresses systemic barriers by preparing underrepresented individuals to sit at the decision-making seats of boards and authorities to ensure policies are created with the most impacted communities in mind, transforming justice towards restorative practices to truly give every community member the opportunity to thrive.

-We are thankful to the Campbell Foundation, AAA Central Penn, TriStarr Staffing, and Roger & Grace Moyer for their sponsorship of Project Blueprint.
+We are thankful to the Campbell Foundation, AAA Central Penn, TriStarr Staffing, Roger & Grace Moyer, and PPL Foundation for their sponsorship of Project Blueprint.

 Special thanks to the S. Dale High Leadership Center for the generous use of their space.
 All workshop sessions will be held at S. Dale High Leadership Center.
 Location is subject to change due to any unforeseen circumstances.

 We are planning to have multiple cohorts throughout the year.
-Our first cohort of Organizational Trainings is set to begin in November 2022.
+Individual cohort starts in late August.
 Organizations and Individuals interested in the potential of participating in the future, please use the link provided below to register, and we will reach out to you with further information.

 For more information, please send an email to email@example.com